All about dinosaurs, fossils and prehistoric animals by Everything Dinosaur team members.

 PNSO Xiaoqin the Tsintaosaurus posters and booklet

-The PNSO Xiaoqin the Tsintaosaurus comes complete with 20 posters, a 48-page, full-colour booklet and a special video has been created explaining how the model was developed.
+The PNSO Xiaoqin the Tsintaosaurus comes complete with 20 posters, a 48-page, full-colour booklet and a QR response code that links to a model video.

 The new for 2022 PNSO Xiaoqin the Tsintaosaurus dinosaur model will be in stock at Everything Dinosaur in 2-3 weeks, if all goes to plan (March 2022).